laravel/docs/configuration.md

 To make this a cinch, Laravel utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library.
 In a fresh Laravel installation, the root directory of your application will contain a `.env.example` file that defines many common environment variables.
 During the Laravel installation process, this file will automatically be copied to `.env`.

 Laravel's default `.env` file contains some common configuration values that may differ based on whether your application is running locally or on a production web server.
-These values are then read by Laravel's various configuration files within the `config` directory using Laravel's `env` function.
+These values are then read by the configuration files within the `config` directory using Laravel's `env` function.

 If you are developing with a team, you may wish to continue including and updating the `.env.example` file with your application.
 By putting placeholder values in the example configuration file, other developers on your team can clearly see which environment variables are needed to run your application.